Elizabeth Sorrell

 "When she was at the Royal College of Art, Elizabeth Sorrell sought out Professor Tristram, the greatest authority on medieval art, and persuaded him to let her spend most of her time in the mural painting department.
-Her she came across and was encouraged by Paul Nash.
+Here she came across and was encouraged by Paul Nash.
 One might speculate whether the Tristram contact was the beginning of her interest in medieval art, since she resolutely claims to be of the English School of Watercolourists.
 And this she sees as going back to medieval times, to the illuminated manuscripts of the 12th and 13th Centuries.
 For some time now it has been clear that she is one of the finest and most original watercolourists working today".